sequelize/sequelize/docs/docs/associations.md

 // One-way associations
 Project.hasOne(User)

-Observe Project is **source model** and User is **target model**.
-In `hasOne` User have information about its Project as `ProjectId`, information exists on **target model**.
-This relation will add a `ProjectId` attribute to **target model** i.e. User model.

 /*
-  In this example hasOne will add an attribute ProjectId to the User model!
+  In this example hasOne will add an attribute projectId to the User model!
   Furthermore, Project.prototype will gain the methods getUser and setUser according to the first parameter passed to define.
-If you have underscore style enabled, the added attribute will be project_id instead of ProjectId.
+If you have underscore style enabled, the added attribute will be project_id instead of projectId.

   The foreign key will be placed on the users table.